typhoon-data-org/typhoon-orchestrator/typhoon/examples/extension/README.md

 # Hello World Typhoon Extension

-Serves to show the structure and serve as a template for a Typhoon Extension
+Intended to show the structure and serve as a template for a Typhoon Extension

 ## Virtualenv for development